Dallas Theft Crime Attorneys

 - That you were intoxicated at the time of the offense

 Our firm proudly represents individuals charged with crimes in Texas, including theft offenses such as shoplifting, fraud, theft of services, and embezzlement.
-Our team is knowledgeable, strong, and equipped to handle even the most challenging cases.
+Our Dallas theft crime attorneys are knowledgeable, strong, and equipped to handle even the most challenging cases.
 We're the fighters you want on your side.